ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/scenario_remove_vm.rst

           register: facts

-Since Ansible utilizes the RHV API to perform actions, in this use case it will be connecting directly to the API from localhost.
+Since Ansible utilizes the oVirt API to perform actions, in this use case it will be connecting directly to the API from localhost.

-This means that playbooks will not be running from the vCenter or ESXi Server.
+This means that playbooks will not be running from the oVirt/RHV engine or host Server.

 Note that this play disables the ``gather_facts`` parameter, since you don't want to collect facts about localhost.

-You can run these modules against another server that would then connect to the API if localhost does not have access to vCenter.
+You can run these modules against another server that would then connect to the API if localhost does not have access to oVirt/RHV engine.
 If so, the required Python modules will need to be installed on that target server.
 We recommend installing the latest version with pip: ``pip install Pyvmomi`` (as the OS packages are usually out of date and incompatible).

 Before you begin, make sure you have:

-- Hostname of the ESXi server or vCenter server
+- Hostname of the host server or oVirt/RHV engine server
-- Username and password for the ESXi or vCenter server
+- Username and password for the host or oVirt/RHV engine server
 - Name of the existing Virtual Machine you want to remove

 For now, you will be entering these directly, but in a more advanced playbook this can be abstracted out and stored in a more secure fashion using :ref:`ansible-vault` or using `Ansible Tower credentials <https://docs.ansible.com/ansible-tower/latest/html/userguide/credentials.html>`_.

-If your vCenter or ESXi server is not setup with proper CA certificates that can be verified from the Ansible server, then it is necessary to disable validation of these certificates by using the ``validate_certs`` parameter.
+If your oVirt/RHV engine or host server is not setup with proper CA certificates that can be verified from the Ansible server, then it is necessary to disable validation of these certificates by using the ``validate_certs`` parameter.
 To do this you need to set ``validate_certs=False`` in your playbook.

-The name of existing virtual machine will be used as input for ``RHV_guest`` module via ``name`` parameter.
+The name of existing virtual machine will be used as input for ``oVirt_guest`` module via ``name`` parameter.

 What to expect
 --------------

-- You will not see any JSON output after this playbook completes as compared to other operations performed using ``RHV_guest`` module.
+- You will not see any JSON output after this playbook completes as compared to other operations performed using ``oVirt_guest`` module.

 .. code-block:: yaml